Sales

 Learn how sales experts use Livestorm to scale sales demos and increase close rates.

-Step 3: do your research before the sales call
+Step 3: Do your research before the sales call

 Know your potential customer (10 minutes)